wikipathways/wikipathways.github.io/help.md

     <li>This website <b>contains only approved pathways</b> that have undergone review.
 Consequently, newly uploaded pathways will be immediately available on the classic site (<a href="https://classic.wikipathways.org/" target="_blank">https://classic.wikipathways.org/</a>), but will not be visible on this site until they are completed and approved.
 Once a pathway is uploaded to WikiPathways classic, the process of including them on the new site is as follows:</li>
         <ul>
             <li><b>Pathways under construction</b>: If your pathway is still under construction, keep the "Under Construction" tag.
 You can keep working on the pathway and it will stay on the classic site.</li>
             <li><b>Completed pathways</b>: If your pathway is complete, remove the "Under Construction" tag.
-The pathway will be reviewed by our Curators.
+The pathway will be reviewed by our Reviewers.
 Once it is approved, it will be made available on the new site.
 This process typically takes 5-7 days right now.</li>
         </ul>
 </ul>